top of page

 Jonathan Arena

 It will only be a few minutes, she told me, please, have a seat, but I didn’t reply.
-I was too damn fixated on the crooked painting on the wall.
-I stood from my chair and tilted the frame to make it level but it quickly slid back into its crookedness.
+The painting was crooked on the wall.
+I stood from my chair and tilted the frame to make it level but it quickly slid back into its old way.

 To fix this behavior.